bogaudio/BogaudioModules/README.md

 A manual trigger/gate with 8 outputs.
 A constant high value is sent from each output for as long as the TRIG button is held.

-Manual may be set to output a trigger pulse (+5V for 10ms) on patch load (akin to a Max/Msp loadbang).
+MANUAL may be set to output a trigger pulse (+5V for 10ms) on patch load (akin to a Max/Msp loadbang).
 This is off by default; enable clicking "Trigger on Load" on the module's context (right-click) menu.
 The pulse is emitted 100ms after the patch starts processing samples.

+_Polyphony:_ Monophonic.

+#### <a name="4man"></a> 4MAN

+A version of MANUAL with four independent trigger buttons with separate outputs.

+The "Trigger on load" option, as on MANUAL, applies to all four outputs if enabled.

 _Polyphony:_ Monophonic.